Praqma/dawa-updater/README.md

 ### Setting up the environment

 1. start by installing Python 3.
 On Linux using apt-get and for windows download an installer from their website.
 It has to version 3 otherwise the application wont run.
 Add it to the PATH.
+On Linux you will also need the `python3.5-dev` package.

 2. Install PIP. `https://pip.readthedocs.org/en/stable/installing/`